Event design is not just visuals and logistics.

 Event process design determines the logistics and visuals we use.
 Logistics and visuals are secondary issues that support the primary design choices we make.

-First decide what your event is designed to do—what you want to happen during it—and then determine appropriate logistics and visuals that support and enhance the process design.
+First decide what your event is designed to do—what you want to happen during it.
+Then determine appropriate logistics and visuals that support and enhance the process design.

 But when someone takes time to reexamine these unquestioned forms, startling change becomes possible.
 Here are three examples: